 As a child, Chris Fabry wrote stories, songs, and poems.
 The creative process invigorated him.
 He may not have been a fast reader, but the words on the page had a deep effect.
 So he vowed that if he ever had the chance to write, he would take it.

-After high school, Fabry attended and graduated from the W. Page Pitt School of Journalism at Marshall University in Huntington, West Virginia.
-After graduation, Fabry and his wife felt a desire for biblical education, so his pastor suggested they check out Moody Bible Institute in Chicago.
-At Moody, Fabry met Jerry Jenkins, who learned of his desire to write and encouraged him to pursue his dream.
+After high school, Chris attended and graduated from the W. Page Pitt School of Journalism at Marshall University in Huntington, West Virginia.
+After graduation, Chris and his wife felt a desire for biblical education, so his pastor suggested they check out Moody Bible Institute in Chicago.
+At Moody, Chris met Jerry Jenkins, who learned of his desire to write and encouraged him to pursue his dream.
 In 1998, Jenkins and Dr. Tim LaHaye hired him to write the Left Behind: The Kids series.
 He wrote 35 books in that series over the next six years.
 He later collaborated with Jenkins on the Red Rock Mysteries series and The Wormling series, and in 2008 he worked solo on the NASCAR-based RPM series.

-Fabry's other passion is broadcasting.
+Chris Fabry's other passion is broadcasting.
 As part of the DECCA program in high school, he worked at WNST Radio in Milton, WV.
 During his senior year at Marshall University he worked for WSAZ-TV as a weekend reporter.
 In 1985 he began hosting Open Line, a national call-in show which he hosted until 1997.
 In 1993 he began a six-year stint as co-host of Mornings with Greg and Chris on WMBI in Chicago.
-Then in May of 2008 he began Chris Fabry Live!, which received the 2008 Talk Personality of the Year Award from the National Religious Broadcasters.
+Then in May of 2008 he began Chris Fabry Live, which received the 2008 Talk Personality of the Year Award from the National Religious Broadcasters.
 He can also be heard daily on Love Worth Finding, featuring the teaching of the late Dr. Adrian Rogers, and weekly on Building Relationships with Dr. Gary Chapman, which he co-hosts with his wife, Andrea.